Carnifex (band)

 Carnifex is an American deathcore band from San Diego County, California.
-Formed in 2005, they are currently signed to Nuclear Blast after having been signed to Victory Records.
+Formed in 2005, they are currently signed to Sumerian Records after having been signed to Nuclear Blast.
 They have released nine studio albums and three EPs.
 Since 2022, the band has consisted of founding members, lead vocalist Scott Ian Lewis and drummer Shawn Cameron, along with rhythm guitarist Cory Arford, bassist Fred Calderon and lead guitarist Neal Tiemann.

 History

 Formation and early recordings (2005–2006)

 Carnifex was founded in December 2005 in Fallbrook, California.
 They debuted their career with a self-titled EP, which was released on May 18, 2006.
 It features five tracks and was distributed through Enclave Records.
 In September 2006, Rick James and Kevin Vargas left the band.
 Shortly thereafter, Steve McMahon joined on bass and Travis Whiting joined on guitars.

 Carnifex recorded an EP before the end of 2006 titled Love Lies in Ashes, which was released through Acropolisrpm Records on March 13, 2007.
 It was sold exclusively at shows as well as online stores such as iTunes before the group began work on their full-length debut album.